TJThePiGuy/AdventOfCode2023/readme.md

 # TJ O's Advent of Code 2023

-This is just a place for me to display my Advent of Code code
+This is just a place for me to display my Advent of Code code.
+If this ends up being public, then hello!

+I am competing in the NJIT ACM private leaderboard with all of these times.
+Note that any that have a time as "$\infty$" have not yet been completed.

 | Date | Part A Time | Part B Time | Total Time |
 |---|---|---|---|